ArchiveBox/abx-dl/README.md

 #### What options does it provide?

-Pass `--exctract=<methods>` to get exactly what you need, with config that intelligently applies to all methods:
+Pass `--exctract=<methods>` to get only what you need, and set other config via env vars / args:

 - `USER_AGENT`, `CHECK_SSL_VALIDITY`, `CHROME_USER_DATA_DIR`/`COOKIES_TXT`
 - `TIMEOUT=60`, `MAX_MEDIA_SIZE=750m`, `ONLY_NEW=True`